-The story of Olaf Nelson Glim's raisin farm in Fresno California
+The story of Olaf Glim's raisin farm in Fresno California

 Robert Glim holds a photograph of his father, Olaf Glim.

-For more than 85 years, the Glim family has owned the same Kerman vinyard and remains one of Sun-Maid's longest-standing grower-members.
+For more than 85 years the Glim family has owned the same Kerman vineyard and remains one of Sun Maid's longest standing grower members.

 By Kip Davis